 For more information on the safeTALK training course please contact Faye Forsyth on 01563 576398

-Download the Suicide Prevention Training Calendar for 2018 to check what courses are available.
+Download the Suicide Prevention Training Calendar (PDF 308Kb) to check what courses are available.

 Positive mental health